ga-chicago/wdi-11-hw1-terminal-loops/README.md

 ## Setup

-1) Make a directory in today's folder called `homework`.
+1) Do your work in the folder that was created when you cloned this repo.

 2) Build our folder structure like we did in class.